 Industry Risks Impact on Business Valuation

-One of the key elements that impacts the value of your company is the industry in which it operates.
+One of the key elements that impact the value of your company is the industry in which it operates.
 When business appraisers value your business, they do an in-depth review of the industry and risks associated with operating within the industry.
 The business valuation report highlights most of the research.

 This industry risk assessment affects the discount and capitalization rates for your business and therefore influences the business value.
-Two businesses who look the same on paper can have very different values.
+Two businesses that look the same on paper can have very different values.
 If your business is in a growing industry, the valuation is likely to be higher.
-Whereas a business in a shrinking industry, will have a lower value.
+Whereas a business in a shrinking industry will have a lower value.
 While the general economic situation is important, the industry in which your business competes has far more weight.
 Here are a few key risks that our analysts use to determine the industry outlook for your business.

 Next, analysts look at the competitive threats to each business industry.
 This may include how consolidated or segmented the industry is.
 For instance, if large competitors dominate the industry, it may decrease your business value.

 Business analysts also consider the negotiating power of each of the players in your supply chain.
 If your company is at the mercy of vendors and operates in an industry with few suppliers your value may be lower.
 While a company with higher bargaining power tends to be less risky and more valuable.